Feeding the deer in Nara

 Afternoon

-There plenty more shrines and temples to see inside Nara Park.
+There plenty of Nara temples and shrines inside the park that you can visit.
 Nigatsu-do Temple is a great one to visit as it has an elevated balcony with amazing views looking over the historic rooftops to the city of Nara.
 You can wander around the grounds and balcony without having to pay an entrance fee.

 Next door is Todaiji Hokkedo (Sangatsudo).
 While this is not the most impressive building from the outside, it’s actually the oldest building in the Todaji complex built in 733 AD.
 You can pay 600 yen to enter the temple and view its historic statues of warrior kings and guardians.